 You’re spoilt for choice when it comes to Tunbridge Wells restaurants.
 Sure, you’ve got all of the standard chains; Pizza Express, Wagamama, Côte Brasserie etc. But there are also loads of great independents!

 But which are the best restaurants in Tunbridge Wells?
-I tried to narrow it down to five but that was too difficult, so here are my top ten.
+We tried to narrow it down to five but that was too difficult, so here are our top ten.

 The Best Tunbridge Wells Restaurants

-In my opinion, these are the best ten restaurants in Tunbridge Wells…
+In our opinion, these are the best ten restaurants in Tunbridge Wells…

 - Vittle and Swig